david-baez-bravo/AudioVisualizer/README.md

-# PA1: openFrameworks Audio Visualizer
+# Audio Visualizer
-The objective for this first project is to complete this audiovisualizer with the help of openFrameworks!
+The objective for this project is to create an audiovisualizer with the help of openFrameworks.

 # What it can do out of the box
 After compiling and running the project for the first time, you should be able to do a couple of things: